The quality of your LinkedIn profile picture is incredibly important.

 If you’re wearing a black shirt, don’t stand in front of a dark background.
 This will help you stand out from the background, and make things easier on the eyes of the viewer.

-Another aspect to think about when it comes to background is the blur.
+Another aspect to think about when it comes to the background is the blur.
 You’re probably familiar with this through “portrait mode” on your phone.

 If you’re getting headshots taken professionally, your photographer will likely do this without you having to ask.